MitchellStierman/AS-EngCapstone/README.md

 # Financial Report Tracker/Generator
 Tests will be entered into the Tests folder.
-Once they are ready for integration into the main project they will be transitioned into the main pr[SQLiteTest](Tests%2FSQLiteTest)oject folder *Insert Name Here*
+Once they are ready for integration into the main project they will be transitioned into the main project folder *Insert Name Here*

 ## Requirements